XiongWeiTHU/XiongWeiTHU.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am currently a third-year Ph.D. candidate of Atmospheric Sciences at Department of Earth System Science, Tsinghua University.
+I am currently a third-year Ph.D. candidate of Atmospheric Science at Department of Earth System Science, Tsinghua University.
 I am in AI4Earth Laboratory and my advisor is Prof. [Xiaomeng Huang](http://faculty.dess.tsinghua.edu.cn/huangxiaomeng/en/index.htm).
 If you are interested in academic communication and cooperation with me, I am so willing to receive your emails at xiongw21@mails.tsinghua.edu.cn.

 <!-- You can find my CV here: [Curriculum Vitae](./files/cv.pdf).-->